 - Government Gateway user ID and password;

-- Your bank account details (this must be an account which can accept a Bacs payment).
+- Your bank account details (this must be an account which can accept a Bacs payment); and

 You will also need to confirm to HMRC that:

-If I’m eligible for the fourth grant, how much money will I get?
+If I’m eligible for the fifth grant, how much money will I get?